What is Self Love?

 It is really hard to be less defensive and work on the aspects of ourselves that we want to improve.
 It’s hard to do this and not be negative or self-sabotaging.
 Another thing that is difficult about loving yourself is feeling weird or bad about it.
 For people with low self-esteem, it can be hard to view self love as good.
 It can easily feel like being egotistic, but it is not.
 Self love is so important for improving your self-esteem as well as learning to be conscious and focusing on your own development.

 So even if you are tying to lose or gain weight for whatever reason, be gentle with yourself.
+Learn how to be good to yourself.
+Doing that is such a self loving act.
 Buy clothes that flatter you now, or just clothes you love right now (since you don’t have to wear clothes that are flattering.
 You can wear anything you like, but that’s another rant entirely).
 Trust me, it’ll make you feel a lot better when you look in the mirror!
+It is a great self love exercise.

 2. Unfollow People Who Make You Feel Bad

-This is an important one.
+This is an important self love exercise and self love technique to practice.
 Social media can promote comparison, so it is important to remember that not everything you see on social media is real.
 Lots of people use apps like FaceTune to edit their appearance or even just set up photo backdrops to make their house look a little more aesthetic.
 It’s important to keep this in mind, but a lot of people understandably forget about it while scrolling on the app.
 So with this said, if you are following someone that makes you feel bad about your appearance, your accomplishments, or your life in general, just unfollow them.
 I know there’s pressure, and you may think that people pay really close attention to who is and isn’t following them, but most of the time that is not true.
 For example, I literally never notice.
 If you are afraid of hurting someone’s feelings by unfollowing, just put them on mute.
 The mute feature on Instagram is honestly a godsend!

 3. Spend Time with People Who Love You